 Many job seekers set their resumes and interview outfits aside until well into the new year.
 This is a big mistake!
 Business needs rarely change during the holiday season—and may, in some cases, even intensify during this time of year.

 Some industries also experience a year-end rush of forecasting, product strategy, and sales activity.
 Even businesses that seem to go dormant during the holidays often hire new teams or set up operations for their busy periods.
-Look carefully at your target employers and consider their seasonal needs so that you can capitalize on these trends.
+Look carefully at your target employers (have you made your interview bucket list yet?) and consider their seasonal needs so that you can capitalize on these trends.

 2. You'll Enjoy The Advantage Of Less Competition